Healthy Homes Assessment Manor Park

 Manor Park Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Manor Park and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required in all Manor Park and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Landlords and property managers must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will be applied to the rental property.

-• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords have to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes